jacomyal/sigmajs.org/README.md

 grunt
 ````

-At this point, the built website is available in the `dist` repository.
+At this point, the built website is available in the `dist` repository, with pages and built assets.
+Then, you just need to copy the `dist` folder content to the root of the `gh-pages` branch.